sachith500/MaskedFaceRepresentation/README.md

 ## References

-If you use the repository for masked face identification, please use the following cite:
+If you use the repository for masked face identification, please use the following citation:

 @misc{seneviratne2021multidataset,
       title={Multi-Dataset Benchmarks for Masked Identification using Contrastive Representation Learning},